-Requirement 18: <reaction>
+Requirement 22: <reaction>

+- 22.1 An optional <documentation> - 22.2 The reaction data itself using at least one of these schemes: - 22.2.1 Option #1, breaking out cross sections and outgoing distributions

+22.2.1.1 A <crossSection>

-- 18.1 An optional <documentation> - 18.2 The reaction data itself using at least one of these schemes: - 18.2.1 Option #1, breaking out cross sections and outgoing distributions - 18.2.1.1 A <crossSection> - 18.2.1.2 A <reactionProducts> element listing the reaction <product>s.
-From the list of products it should be possible to reconstruct the reaction designator unless the reaction is denoted by some kind of reaction
+- 22.2.1.2 A <reactionProducts> element listing the reaction product>s.
+From the list of products it should be possible to reconstruct the reaction designator unless the reaction is denoted by some kind of alias. - 22.2.2 Option #2, parameterized differential cross section: a dcrossSection_d0mega element (useful for two body reactions and Coulomb scattering) - 22.2.3 Option #3, parameterized double differential cross section: a dcrossSection_d0mega_dE element (useful for N-body reactions and thermal scattering law data) - 22.3 The ENDF MT if appropriate (deprecated)